webextensions/live-css-editor/README.md

 * Running Magic CSS again, while it is already loaded, will restore it to its original position and size
 * Press "Esc" or click on close to hide it and run it again to continue making changes
 * The code you write is added at the bottom of the <body> tag of the active page
+* It includes CSS/Less/Sass beautifier
-* It includes CSS/LESS beautifier and minifier
+* It includes CSS minifier
 * It highlights the DOM elements matching the CSS selectors
 * Use it along with your favorite Chrome/Edge/Firefox/Opera Developer tools
 * You might find it useful in creating your custom themes for websites based on Stylish / Stylist
-* This extension is also known as "MagiCSS - Live CSS Editor"
+* This extension was previously known as "MagiCSS - Live CSS Editor"

 **Credits for open source code and services used by this extension:**
 * Amplify JS